csariyildiz/csariyildiz.github.io/_posts/2023/02/2023-02-04-importing-enron-mail-dataset-to-mongodb.md

 Now I export to new parsed data to use it as a resource for later work.
 Also take it as a backup.
 I also sharing it in Kaggle to speed up for anyone working on dataset.

-## Lessons Learned
+## Notes

+There are some lessons learned & future work.

 * It is possible to lose some of the data during preprocessing.
 * Annotation seems to be needed Annotation tools like Prodigy can be useful.
 * It stands out that there can be many different approaches.
 I create different articles to make these a little clearer.
 * It may be necessary to create a knowledge base, especially on the application side.
-Databases such as neo4j can be used for this.
+Databases such as neo4j can be used for this purposes.
 * It will be beneficial to research sample studies in academic journals.